 |Washington U in St. Louis||16||23%||238|

 These top schools are selective but definitely not impossible to get into.
-Vanderbilt has a 25% acceptance rate for transfer students, and UCLA takes more than 5,000 transfer students per year, despite its acceptance rate of just 24%.
+Vanderbilt has a 22% acceptance rate for transfer students, and UCLA takes more than 5,000 transfer students per year, despite its low acceptance rate.

 Though you'll need to be truly exceptional to make it into Harvard or Princeton as a transfer student, that's also true of applying straight out of high school.
 If you want to make it into the Ivy League, plan early and make your application stand out, and always apply to multiple schools.